FALLAS MUSEUM OF VALENCIA, SPAIN / TRAVEL

 Falla: Almirante Cadarso-Conde Altea (Bon Appetit).

-Museum: Museu Faller of Valencia (Wikipedia, the free encyclopedia) is settled, since 1971, in a former convent of the mission house of San Vicente de Paül, which was finished in 1831, which is why it retains part of the original structure, corridors and old cells included.
+Fallas Museum of Valencia (Spanish: Museo Fallero de Valencia; Valencian: Museu Faller) is settled, since 1971, in a former convent of the mission house of San Vicente de Paül, which was finished in 1831, which is why it retains part of the original structure, corridors and old cells included.

 - 1958 / VESPA TIPUS LLONGANISSA PER A DUR IAIES A MISSA (SAUSAGE TYPE SCOOTER TO TAKE GRANNIES TO MASS)